idumenil/FreeCodeCamp-/01-responsive-web-design/12-city-skyline/README.md

 In this course, you'll build a city skyline.
 You'll learn how to configure CSS variables so you can reuse them whenever you want.

+## Remark

+See the style change when you narrow the window !

 ## Notes

 ### Explanation of some lines